In this Pakistan travel guide I’m going to share with you the top highlights of my 16 day trip in Pakistan.

-The ultimate restaurant that I tried in Islamabad was Majeed Huts (thank’s to Roads and Kingdoms for this recommendation), a local canteen at The Quaid-i-Azam University, Islamabad.
-It’s one of the greatest restaurants in this Pakistan travel guide, a laid back backyard feel to eat, where they serve up big portions of incredible curries and stir fries.
+It’s one of the greatest restaurants in this Pakistan travel guide, it has a relaxed, backyard feel while you eat, and they serve up big portions of incredible curries and stir fries.

 Their signature dish is the “crisis,” a dish that we’ll cover way more in a full post.
 But my personal favorite dish was the kebab fry, grilled kebabs, re-fried in tomato sauce.

 Address: Shabeer Huts، University Road، Islamabad, Islamabad Capital Territory, Pakistan (google map)

 Open hours: Not fully sure, but bustling from lunch and into the afternoon

 Prices: 1,900 PKR ($14.20) for a huge meal for 4